 Then, measurements are used to give empirical content to the theory, and in particular to provide empirically based values for the unknown parameters.
-They are chosen, according to Cooley (1997: 58), so that the behavior of the model economy matches features of the measured data in as many dimensions as there are unknown parameters...

-In other words, we need first to specify some features of the data for the model to reproduce; of course, these features have to be different from the ones under examination.
-Then, we need to find some one-to-one relationship between these features and the deep parameters of the model.
-Finally, we invert this relationship, and find the parameters' values that make the model replicate the observed features.
+Value for the parameters are then chosen by specifying some features of the data for the model to reproduce, by finding some one-to-one relationships between these features and the deep parameters of the model and by inverting these relationships.

-From this point of view, calibration can be interpreted as a method of moments estimation procedure that focuses on a limited parameters' subset, setting only the discrepancy between some simulated and observed moments to zero.
+In fact, calibration can be interpreted as a method of moments estimation procedure that focuses on a limited parameters' subset, setting only the discrepancy between some simulated and observed moments to zero.
 Christiano and Eichenbaum (1992) generalize this idea and propose a variant of Hansen's (1982) GMM procedure to estimate and assess stochastic general equilibrium models using specific moments of the actual data.
 These procedures are formal developments of the basic methodological approach, and share with standard calibration the focus on a limited set of previously selected moments, while standard econometric methods use, in principle, the whole available information set, weighting different moments exclusively according to how much information on them is contained in the actual data, as for example in the maximum likelihood methods.